 A single standalone session is unlikely to improve your employees’ skills to the level that you expect, which is why it’s so important to provide regular training sessions.
 If you’re going to invest in training sessions, you need to remember, learning a new skill can take time and patience to master.

 The journey your employees take to acquire new skills requires your support, and it’s up to you to help them.
-Those that ‘get it right’ will help reduce their company’s retention rate and improve the satisfaction levels of their employees.
+Those that ‘get it right’ will help increase their company’s retention rate and improve the satisfaction levels of their employees.

 Originally posted at UpSkill Digital.